Europe beware! Ashley's Sports Direct is spoiling for a fight

-LONDON "If you don't want to play, we'll come to your country and smash you to bits," Mike Ashley, the billionaire founder of British retailer Sports Direct (SPD.L) said earlier this year.
+LONDON, Dec 19 "If you don't want to play, we'll come to your country and smash you to bits," Mike Ashley, the billionaire founder of British retailer Sports Direct said earlier this year.

 That's not the language you'd expect from a business leader laying out plans to expand across Europe.

-But from a man who turned a 10,000 pound loan from his parents into Britain's biggest sporting goods chain -- buying a football club and stakes in major competitors along the way -- it is not to be taken lightly.
+But from a man who turned a 10,000 pound ($15,600) loan from his parents into Britain's biggest sporting goods chain -- buying a soccer club and stakes in major competitors along the way -- it is not to be taken lightly.

 Ashley, and many analysts, believe Sports Direct's model of cut-price offers on top brands such as Nike and Adidas, subsidised by high-margin sales of own-brands including Dunlop and Slazenger, can be replicated across continental Europe.